 Call your provider if you suspect your child has a dislocated elbow or refuses to use an arm.

-Do not lift a child by one arm only such as from the wrist or hand.
+DO NOT lift a child by a single arm, such as from their wrist or hand.
 Lift from under the arms, from the upper arm, or from both arms.

-Do not swing children by the hand or forearm.
-To swing a young child in circles, provide support under the arms and hold the upper body next to yours.
+DO NOT swing children by their hands or forearms.
+To swing a young child in circles, provide support under their arms and hold their upper body next to yours.

 Carrigan RB.
 The upper limb.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics .
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 681.